By Jessica K. Ferrell, Partner, Marten Law PLLC

 Marten Law Group attorney Jessica Ferrell focuses her practice on environmental and natural resource litigation.
 Jessica represents clients on a broad range of environmental matters in litigation arising under state and federal environmental laws.
 She has special expertise in endangered species and marine resource issues.

-Lexis.com subscribers can access the complete set of Emerging Issues Analysis for Environmental Law.
+Sign in with your Lexis.com ID to access the complete set of Emerging Issues Analysis for Environmental Law.